iqapps/WebCam_ImageProcessing/README.md

 I downloaded the fantastic work by David Barr, and used my weekend to rewrite some parts and add a kind of plugin system to make image processors in separate files and pluggable - in development - not in runtime.

-I wanted the image processors to be added after each other, so their input and output must of course be piped somehow.
-Also as the processors maybe need previous frame etc, these frames must be local to the individual processor.
+I also wanted the image processors to be able to be added after each other during runtime so the system could have one or more image processors after each other, ex.
+Motion, Threshold and Morphing, therefore each processor must be able pipe their work from one to another somehow.
+As a processor maybe need other image frames for their own work, these frames must be local to the individual processor.

+**A single processor can now:**
+* Register itself with typeid and factory method
+* Return its name
+* Process a image frame
+* Write info to UI about self
+* Process keyboard input
+* Hold private frames for sequential image processing

 **As a user, with this code running, you can:**
 * Add one processor after another using the ENTER key or you